RISHABH1270/Kubernetes_Cheatsheet/README.md

 **Key Components:**

 - **`kubelet`** – An agent on each node that ensures containers are running as instructed by the control plane.
+Pod management at node level.
 - **`kube-proxy`** – Manages pod networking, routing, and communication.
 - **`Container Runtime`** – Runs containers (e.g., `containerd`, `CRI-O`, or `Docker`).
 - **`Pods`** – The smallest deployable units in Kubernetes, containing your app containers.